patrickbwarren/transam-triton/EMULATOR.md

 with the entry point at `0F5F` being used twice to read data from the EPROM, and the entry point at `0F63` being used once to write data to the EPROM.
-Thus to save space it makes sense to have the instructions which set up a read operation _in the subroutine_, and to keep the instructions which set up a write operation in the main code.
+Thus to save space it makes sense to have the instructions which set up a read operation in the subroutine, and to keep the instructions which set up a write operation in the main code.
 Also it makes sense to combine the common elements of the read and write operations in a subroutine like this, despite the small inefficiency